 High hemoglobin count

-Hemoglobin is the vital component of red blood cells.
-Hemoglobin has oxygen-carrying capacity, transports oxygenated blood from lungs to tissues and deoxygenated blood from tissues to lungs.
-If the Hemoglobin count decreases, blood’s oxygen-carrying capacity also decreases.
-The tissues receives less oxygen and severe reduction of Hemoglobin count leads to tissue hypoxia.
+Hemoglobin is a vital component of red blood cells.
+Hemoglobin has the oxygen-carrying capacity, transports oxygenated blood from lungs to tissues and deoxygenated blood from tissues to lungs.
+If the Hemoglobin count decreases, the blood’s oxygen-carrying capacity also decreases.
+The tissues receive less oxygen and a severe reduction of Hemoglobin count leads to tissue hypoxia.